The Ribble Valley

 Yorkshire Dales Loop

-The suggested drive from Settle shows you some of the most dramatic views in the Yorkshire Dales National Park.
+Driving to Malham from Settle shows you some of the most dramatic views in the Yorkshire Dales National Park.
 The roads are narrow and sheep will cross freely so the tempo is slow.
 Stop to admire Pen-y-Ghent, Ingleboro and Wernside, the Yorkshire 3 peaks.
-Follow the dry-stone walls and fells to the small villages of Lutton.
+Follow the dry-stone walls and fells to the small village of Lutton.
 Stop at Malham for a walk to Malham Cove and the waterfall which has a seasonal flow across a dramatic stone precipice.
-Add detours to Grassington for some crafts and gifts shopping, Bolton Abbey by the River Wharfe or pretty Gargrave before heading back down into Settle, a busy market town.
+Add detours to Grassington for some crafts and gifts shopping, Bolton Abbey by the River Wharfe or pretty Gargrave.

 Trough of Bowland Loop